clorichel/netinstall/README.md

     ./netinstall-cli-7.15rc3 -b -r -a 192.168.88.7 routeros-7.14.3-mipsbe.npk iot-7.14.3-mipsbe.npk gps-7.14.3-mipsbe.npk ups-7.14.3-mipsbe.npk
     ```
 3. **Using environment variables**
    This is generally most useful with containers, since environment variables are the typical configuration method (other than rebuilding and redeploying).
-For a Mikrotik, these are stored in `/container/env`.
-On Linux you can use `export` and store then in `.profile`.
+For a Mikrotik, these are stored in `/container/env` and documented elsewhere here.
+On Linux, you can use `export VER_NETINSTALL=7.14.2` in a `.profile`, if you wanted some options to persist at a Linux shell, i.e. to avoid always having to provide them everytime like `make VER_NETINSTALL=7.14.2`.
+Additionally, you can just edit the variable directly in the Makefile too – but Makefile get updated, changes would have be merged.

 ### Basic Settings